callum128/Tektronix_Scope/README.md

 Driver and example code to use the DPO7104 Tektronix oscilloscope for long experiments, such as emission.
 Should work better than the current C8835 photon counter as a detector for short lifetimes.
-Uses a GPIB-USB cable physical connection to the lab computer and pyvisa @ivi resourse manager.
+Uses a GPIB-USB knockoff Keysite cable to physically connect to the lab computer and pyvisa @ivi resourse manager.
 Uses Jamin Martin's Rex and Rex_utils to integrate into the current workflow.
 Should be adaptable for the boxcar integrator.